apache/openwhisk/docs/catalog.md

   }
   ```

-### Using an action sequence and a change trigger to get a document from a Cloudant database
+### Using an action sequence and a change trigger to process a document from a Cloudant database

-You can use an action sequence in a rule to fetch the document associated with a Cloudant change event.
+You can use an action sequence in a rule to fetch and process the document associated with a Cloudant change event.

-Create an action that process a document from Cloudant, it will expect a document as a parameter.
+Create an action that will process a document from Cloudant, it will expect a document as a parameter.
 Here is a sample code of an action that handles a document:
 ```
 function main(doc){